Sympathy for the Devil: A Journalist’s Memoir from Inside Pol Pot’s Khmer Rouge

 Without independent funding, neither will be possible.

-That is the reality of the economics of publishing quality journalism and first person history in the current period in the wake of the collapse of print media models that have sustained quality journalism and the rise of the digital era which has yet to find a workable business model to support, fund and sustain quality investigative reporting.
+That is the reality of the economics of publishing quality journalism and first person history in the wake of the collapse of print media business models that have sustained quality journalism until the rise of the digital era, during which a workable business model has yet to emerge to support, fund and sustain investigative reporting.

 Here is how you can help accomplish this: